 Two: Don't Make Financial Promises Taxpayers Can't Keep

 Florida’s state and local elected officials have been gambling with taxpayer dollars.
-They continue supporting financially unsustainable programs, like our current public pension plan and Citizens Property Insurance, because they don't want to tell us a truth we may not like hearing – these programs are financially unsound.
+They continue supporting unsustainable government programs, like Medicaid, defined-benefit public pension plans and Citizens Property Insurance, because they don't want to tell us a truth we may not like hearing – these programs are financially unsound.

 - Florida’s Retirement System (FRS) serves more than 1 million government employees, making it the fourth largest public pension program in the country.
 Source: James Madison Institute

 - The FRS currently has more than $21 billion in unfunded liabilities.
 Source: State Board of Administration

 - Florida currently has an optional defined contribution plan, however only 16% of employees elect to be enrolled in it, versus the 84% in the pension plan.
 Source: James Madison Institute

 - Public sector pension programs guarantee a rate of return that is 3 to 4 times higher than what private sector workers are able to earn.
 Source: The Heritage Foundation